DTX - Human-Centered Design & Design Thinking

 Courses

-Empathy can play a role in everything we do.
-Understanding empathy enables us to live full and intentional lives.
+Emphasizes the role that empathy can play in everything we do.
+Understanding empathy throughout our lives enables us to live a full and intentional life.
 How do we become compassionate people?
-When we approach and address problems in our world, how do we ensure we consider others, their perspectives, and their needs?
-This course introduces six core values and provides students with a foundational understanding of empathy.
+When we approach trying to solve problems in our world, how do we ensure that we consider others, their perspectives and their needs?
+This course will provide students with a foundational understanding of empathy and engage them in empathic practices such as observation, interaction, and perspective taking.

 DTX 210 Introduction to Social Design credit: 3 Hours.